diamond-lang/llvm-binaries/README.md

-# llvm-binaries
+# LLVM binaries
-Prebuilt versions of llvm for plataforms that diamond supports
+Prebuilt versions of llvm and lld for plataforms that diamond supports